-VI.
 Pain Management

-- ◆ Pain management should be a consideration in the care of all patients in severe pain. - First, all non-pharmacologic measures for relief of pain should be attempted, such as placing the patient in a position of comfort, placing ice or cold packs, and immobilizing and splinting painful areas. - Provider should then reassess patient for physical or physiologic signs of severe pain including: diaphoresis, tachycardia, hypertension, tachypnea, pallor, or significant grimacing. - ◆ If the patient displays any of these signs they should be asked to rate their pain on a scale of 1 to 10. - Patients should receive an ALS evaluation for pain management if they: - o have received all non-pharmacological interventions, and - o show physical or physiologic signs of pain, and - rate their discomfort at 7 or greater, and - o state they would like an IV injection for pain relief - Not all patients that receive an ALS evaluation will receive an IV opiate injection - ◆ Any patient receiving opiate pain management will be transported by ALS and must: - have documented continuous oximetry and BP measurements every 5 minutes - have code summary attached to their patient care report
+- 1. Pain management should be a consideration in the care of all patients in severe pain - 2.
+First, all non-pharmacologic measures for relief of pain should be attempted, such as placing the patient in a position of comfort, placing ice or cold packs, and immobilizing and splinting painful areas - 3.
+Provider should then reassess patient for physical or physiologic signs of severe pain including diaphoresis, tachycardia, hypertension, tachypnea, pallor, or significant grimacing - 4.
+If the patient displays any of these signs, they should be asked to rate their pain on a scale of 1 to 10 - 5.
+Patients should receive an ALS evaluation for pain management if they: - A. Have received all non-pharmacological interventions, and - B. Show physical or physiologic signs of pain, and - C. Rate their discomfort at 7 or greater, and - D. State they would like treatment for pain management - 6.
+Not all patients that receive an ALS evaluation will receive pharmacological pain management

+- 7. Any patient receiving opiate pain management will be transported by ALS and must: - A. Have documented continuous oximetry, ETCO2, and BP measurements every 5 minutes - B. Have code summary attached to their patient care report